JesseScott/moonlight/README.md

 # moonlight

-"come on up to my room / we'll undress by the light of the moon" - ICE-T
+"A dreamer is one who can only find his way by moonlight, and his punishment is that he sees the dawn before the rest of the world" - Oscar Wilde